Ticketedmoon/brick-breaker-extreme/README.md

    the appropriate necessary libs.
 Use `apt-cache search` for that.
 4. Once resolved, run `cmake ..` again - SFML should install successfully.
-5. Compile with `g++` as per usual and include the SFML include header files with `-I{PATH_TO_SFML_INCLUDE_DIRECTORY}`
+5. Compile with `g++` as per usual and include the SFML include header files with `-I{PATH_TO_SFML_INCLUDE_DIRECTORY}` Also you will be required to include the SFML libraries.
+This will be the generated `lib` folder from the `cmake` script ran before.
+   You can add `-L{PATH_TO_LIBS}` to your compilation command to specify a lib directory.

 **Error Log:**